devlemire/categorizer/README.md

 ### Summary

-In this step we will make our `NewChart` component functional by creating a `handleChange` method to handle user input and use `createChart` to fire off events to our `chart` reducer.
+In this step we will start making our `NewChart` component functional by creating a constructor method, state, and a `handleChange` method to handle user input.

 ### Instructions